-In the destination there are several service providers that offer this activity, so, when hiring, it is important that visitors check that the boat has federal permission from the Ministry of Environment and Natural Resources (Semarnat).
+In the destination several service providers offer this activity, so, when hiring, visitors must check that the boat has federal permission from the Ministry of Environment and Natural Resources (Semarnat).
 In addition, to make the trip much more pleasant, you must be accompanied by a biologist, who will explain the precautionary measures that should be considered when making the trip.

 The whales give a show with jumps and flutters, which can be observed just a few meters away from the boat or between 200 and 500 meters from the beach.
 It is estimated that more than 1,000 humpback whales will migrate during the winter to inhabit its waters to perform the ritual of courtship and mating, as well as to give birth to their calves.

 They arrive after a long journey, several thousand kilometers from the northern Pacific Ocean to inhabit Banderas Bay for three months, from December to early March.